Let It Enfold You: Reception and legacy

 Let It Enfold You was met with mixed reviews from music critics.
 AllMusic reviewer Alex Henderson said Senses Fail does not "bring anything new or different to the table; originality isn't a high priority on this album.
 Nonetheless, most of their material is catchy enough ... and Senses Fail does have a knack for coming up with intriguing song titles".
 He complimented Nielsen's clean vocals, stating he "definitely ha[s] the upper hand", and if the band removed the screaming vocals, they "wouldn't be radically different from Jimmy Eat World, Good Charlotte or the Promise Ring".
+Melodic's Kaj Roth found the album to be a "screamo emo affair", and stated that with "anthemic songs" such as "Buried a Lie" and "Lady in a Blue Dress", the band were "here to stay whether you like it or not!"

 The Boston Phoenix's Sean Richardson said that the band were " perfectly positioned to fill the [Saves the Day] void for the harder, punchier stuff" with Let It Enfold You.
 Exclaim! writer Sam Sutherland said Nielsen's vocals could "take some getting used to", though they were not "entirely terrible, and at least somewhat original".
 He added that "much of the record suffers from the 'Where have I heard this before?' syndrome".
 JR of IGN said he was aware of the band's "derivative pedigree" from his first listen of Let It Enfold You, and said there was "nothing distinctive about it whatsoever".
 He summarised it as an "interesting-but-somewhat-standard affair", criticized Nielsen's screaming vocals as being "excessively strained and out-of-place".

 Let It Enfold You peaked at number 34 on the Billboard 200, selling 25,000 copies during its first week of release.
 It also charted at number two on the Independent Albums chart.
 It was certified gold by the Recording Industry Association of America in the US in 2020.
 In May 2012, the band released a greatest hits compilation Follow Your Bliss: The Best of Senses Fail which featured "You're Cute When You Scream", "Rum Is for Drinking, Not for Burning", "Lady in a Blue Dress", "Bite to Break Skin" and "Buried a Lie".
 That same month, Let It Enfold You was released on vinyl.
 In 2014, the group celebrated the album's 10th anniversary with a month-long tour where they performed the album in its entirety.
 They did additional shows performing the album between February and April 2015.
 The band performed it again in 2021, alongside their second studio album Still Searching (2006), as a livestreamed event from the Joshua Tree National Park.

+In 2020, Alternative Press Magazine wrote that the album contained "some of the best post-hardcore songs of the 2000s."
+The same year, the staff of Loudwire wrote: "As a full-length debut, this album is impressive enough; its impact can still be seen rippling across the scene."